Diagrams and Flowcharts

 To see examples of all these kinds of diagrams, check out our collection of free, curated Diagrams & Flowchart Templates.
 Use these examples to jump-start your project, understand best-practices, or just to experiment.

-Adding, styling, and naming diagram stencils
+Add, style, and name diagram stencils

 Just like all Moqups stencils, you can add diagram stencils to the page, as objects, by single click or drag and drop.
 And, as with other kinds of objects, you can style them by using the Format Panel.